Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

+For types around the lowest cost type $\underline{c}$, the above argument fails since there won't exist any lower types whose revenue can cover their welfare.
+However, the thin-tail parameterization implies that the welfare from those types is actually small compared to the total welfare, i.e.,

+Combining the arguments, we show that the expected revenue of linear contract with parameter $\alpha$ is a constant approximation to the optimal welfare of $\wel_{[\underline{c},\,\kappa]}$.

-Moreover, \cref{thm:slow} allows us to obtain more refined approximation guarantees for broader classes of type distributions, e.g., distributions with non-increasing densities, which include uniform distributions and exponential distributions as special cases.
-The proof of \cref{cor:wel-implications} is provided in \cref{appx:implications}.
+\cref{thm:slow} allows us to obtain more refined approximation guarantees for broader classes of type distributions, e.g., distributions with non-increasing densities, which include uniform distributions and exponential distributions as special cases.
+The proof of \cref{cor:wel-implications} is derived by simple algebraic calculation, with details provided in \cref{appx:implications}.